10 Holiday Markets to Shop Local in Westchester This Winter

 Court St between Main St and Martine Ave, White Plains

 A partnership between the White Plains BID, the City of White Plains, and 914PopUps means that the White Plains holiday market is here to deliver seasonal shopping to the Westchester community for a full 12 days.
-At the market, look for more than 40 vendors from around the county showcasing wares ranging from apparel, arts, and jewelry to food and drink.
-There will even be private dining igloos and food available.
-If you’re looking for a tree, the market has you covered on that front as well, with trees and wreaths available to help turn your house into a holiday home.
+At the market, look for more than 20 vendors from around the county showcasing wares ranging from apparel, arts, and jewelry to food and drink.
+There will be private dining igloos and food available, visits from Santa and seasonal friends, daily entertainment, a tree lighting on December 11, and more.
 The White Plains market is free to enter, so feel free to stop by on multiple days with family and friends.

 White Plains High School, White Plains